BeardoMattix/Employee-Tracker/README.md

 ## Description

 This application allows the user to manage an employee database in the command line.
 The application takes user input and updates and employee database.
 Users can view all the employees in the database, view all departments, view all roles.
 Users can also add employees, departments, roles, or update an existing employee's role.
-The application uses Express, MySQL, and NODE.js to dynamically respond to user input and update the database.
+The application uses Node.js, MySQL, and npms packages to dynamically respond to user input and update the database.

 ## Technologies
 * JavaScript
 * Node.js
-* Express
-* SQL
+* MySQL
 * Inquirer npm
 * Console.Table npm
 * MySQL2 npm